Scottish Court Awards Damages For CCTV Camera Pointed At Neighbor's House

 The dead are truly peaceful.

 do I understand it right?
-(Score:1)
+(Score:2)

 17,000 GBP in distress?
 (Score:2)